gvwilson/buildtogether.tech/src/teams/index.md

 Success is a habit.
 :   The more you follow a routine, the more your brain will be able to focus on
-    the right things at the right time. [%b Gawande2011 %] found that [%i "checklists!benefits of" %]checklists[%/i%] improve results even for experts, and [%x important %] talked about the value of to-do lists for managing your time.
-Making these a habit reduce [%i "cognitive load!impact of checklists" %]cognitive load[%/i%] ([%x thinking %]) and gives you more mental capacity for dealing with the work itself.
+    the right things at the right time. [%b Gawande2011 %] found that checklists[%i "checklists!benefits of" %] improve results even for experts, and [%x important %] talked about the value of to-do lists for managing your time.
+Making these a habit reduce cognitive load[%i "cognitive load!impact of checklists" %] ([%x thinking %]) and gives you more mental capacity for dealing with the work itself.

 Acting like an asshole doesn't make you cool—it just makes you an asshole.